Designing in VR

 This was one of my early test scenes in Unity 5 that included a VR camera (OVR player controller not in video), player controls, crude character AI, proximity-triggered audio, a hacked together mini-map showing real-time player tracking, and Unity's lighting system.

 I also experimented with basic AI in Unity with the hopes of testing various in-store conditions.
 This test simulated 3 checkout types, 10 different shopper behavior types, and some randomness added for the employees (card failures, bagging time, etc).
-The below GIF shows the beginnings of that simple effort.
+The above GIF shows the beginnings of that simple effort.

 Usability Testing in VR